 Even students and homemakers are starting part-time E-commerce ventures on Instagram, WhatsApp, and other platforms.

-Whether you’re a college student in Pune, a homemaker in Kanpur, or a small business owner in Coimbatore, E-commerce has something for everyone.
+Whether you’re a college student, a homemaker, or a small business owner, E-commerce has something for everyone.

 The changes brought by e-commerce represent more than a passing fad because they reshape the way India functions.
 Such transformations shape how India operates its commercial transactions and workforce.
 The influence of E-commerce reaches extensive depths across multiple facets, producing career opportunities, boosting neighbourhood business capabilities, and extending product selection to buyers.